-“We have a fermentation tank that’s completely dedicated to gluten-free, all of our equipment goes through a proprietary, OCD, crazy-insane cleaning process in between a traditional batch and a gluten-free batch, so the risk of contamination is minimal at best,” Kulbacki said.
-“Even our canning line — we bought two separate lines, so that the gluten-free beer goes through one line and the non gluten-free beer goes through a different line.”
+“We have a fermentation tank that’s completely dedicated to gluten-free; all of our equipment goes through a proprietary, crazy-insane cleaning process with a traditional batch and gluten-free batch; so the risk of contamination is minimal at best,” Kulbacki says.
+“Even our canning line — we bought two separate lines, so that the gluten-free beer goes through one line; and the non gluten-free beer goes through a different line.”

 Finally, there are the recipes themselves.

-“I spent basically three years crafting our two gluten-free recipes to get them to the point where they’re at now,” Kulbacki said.
-“Then, it’s just getting a little creative and going to Trader Joe’s or Whole Foods and the corner store and seeing what sort of gluten-free things they have, and what might work in our beer.”
+“I spent basically three years crafting our two gluten-free recipes; to get them to the point where they’re at now,” Kulbacki says.
+“Then, it’s just getting a little creative and going to Trader Joe’s or Whole Foods and the corner store; and seeing what sort of gluten-free things they have, and what might work in our beer.”

 Markers Bar & American Grill, Jersey City